dimitriospavlakis/Machine_Learning_Economic_Crisis/README.md

-# Machine Learning, Feature Engineering, and EDA for Economic Crises in Africa
+# Machine Learning, Feature Engineering, and EDA for Economic Crises

 This python project provides a comprehensive overview on how to perform data modelling, feature engineering, predictor selection and machine learning using economic data across 13 African countries between 1840 and 2014.